-Our research introduces significant advances in the field of process simulation and differs significantly from the existing literature.
-Unlike conventional deep learning solutions~\cite{CamargoDR21}, which are predominantly stochastic generative models (as elaborated in section~\ref{sec:related}), our approach takes a step towards overcoming these limitations.
+Our research innovates in process simulation using deep learning by moving beyond the conventional stochastic generative models, focusing instead on an architecture that integrates extensive constraints and a-priori knowledge for a nuanced understanding and simulation of data patterns, diverging from mere sequence prediction.
+Unlike conventional deep learning solutions~\cite{CamargoDR21}, which are predominantly stochastic generative models (as elaborated in section~\ref{sec:related}), our approach takes a step towards overcoming this limitation.
 Existing methods focus primarily on sequence prediction, which is often similar to, but not synonymous with, simulation.
-Francescomarino et al.~\cite{Francescomarino17} demonstrated that using a small number of random \ltlf~rules enhances sequence prediction.

-In contrast, our proposed architecture is tailored to incorporate a wide range of constraints or a-priori knowledge, facilitating a more sophisticated and complex understanding of data patterns and dependencies.
-This model is not limited to sequence prediction or naive stochastic generation; it excels at simulating entire traces by leveraging any available a-priori knowledge.
-In evaluating our model, we use conformance checking to assess compliance with \ltlf~semantics.
-This evaluation metric is extremely effective in determining the conformance of generated sequences to given rules, thus providing a more substantial and relevant measure of success, especially in scenarios that require strict adherence to specific policies.

-A key innovation in CoSMo's inference stage is its ability to generalize and adaptively manipulate process changes through the constraint vector, represented in this study by \ltlf~rules.
-This feature represents a significant step toward addressing the stochastic nature inherent in deep learning models and incorporating critical information into the learned model for what-if analysis.
-Such capabilities are not only essential for PM practitioners and stakeholders but are also ideal for complex situations where a deep understanding and adherence to an extensive set of rules or a priori knowledge is imperative.
+In contrast, a key innovation in CoSMo's inference stage is its ability to generalize and adaptively manipulate process changes through the constraint vector, represented in this study by \ltlf~rules.
+This feature represents a significant step toward addressing the stochastic nature inherent in deep learning models and incorporating critical information into the learned model to allow more sophisticated evaluations (e.g., what-if analysis).
+Such capabilities are not only essential for PM practitioners and stakeholders but are also ideal for complex situations where a deep understanding and adherence to an extensive set of rules or a-priori knowledge is essential.